SpreeTravel/spree_travel/README.md

 SpreeTravel
 ===========
-Spree Travel is an extension for rails e-commerce platform [spree](https://github.com/spree/spree).The goal of Spree Travel is to provide spree with the essential functionalities to behave as a travel agency management platform.
-This means that this spree extension will add new models, behaviors, views, etc… to spree, and will modify some of the definition it holds.
-Spree Travel consists in a group of gems that modularizes all the behaviors intended to create with the extension:
+Spree Travel is an extension for rails e-commerce platform [spree](https://github.com/spree/spree).
+The goal of Spree Travel is to provide Spree with the essential functionalities to behave like a travel agency management platform.
+This means that this extensions will add new logic and concepts, and will modify some of the definition it holds:

 - [Spree Travel Core](https://github.com/openjaf/spree_travel_core), holds the logic under the hole group of extensions.
 - [Spree Travel Hotel](https://github.com/openjaf/spree_travel_hotel), holds the definitions to model hotels product_types.